In this blog post, we’re going to get back to basics and walk through how to get started using Apache Kafka with your

 Messageobject methods may return valid values.
 For most error types, use of

 That concludes our introduction on how to integrate Apache Kafka with your Python applications.
 In order to keep this post to a reasonable length, we’ve omitted some of the more advanced features of kafka python integration provided by the library.
 For example, you can hook into the partition assignment process that happens after you call

 subscribe on the consumer but before any messages are read.
 This allows you to do things like pre-load state associated with the partition assignment for joining with the consumed messages.
 The client also ships with

 AvroConsumer classes that allow you to serialize data in Avro format and manage the evolution of the associated schemas using schema registry.
 For further information of kafka python integration, refer to the API documentation, the examples in the github repo, or user’s guide on our website.

 For expert advice on deploying or operating Kafka, we’ve released a range of training and technical consulting services covering all levels of expertise for you to consume and learn from.
-For large-scale deployments of Kafka we offer Confluent Enterprise which provides a number of powerful features in addition to those provided by Confluent Open Source as well as enterprise grade support.
+For large-scale deployments of Kafka, we offer Confluent Enterprise, which not only provides a number of powerful features in addition to those under the Confluent Community License but also provides enterprise grade support.
 Finally, a hosted and fully managed version Apache Kafka is just around the corner with the up-coming Confluent Cloud.